April 7, 2026 · SRP Election Results

 Wholesale data center operator - Mesa, AZ

 3.1 million SF campus in Mesa.
-450 MW capacity — enough to power 300,000+ homes. $1.9 billion in financing for the Mesa campus alone.
-A $1.9B data center that depends on cheap SRP power gave $10K+ to pick the board.
+450 MW capacity - enough to power 300,000+ homes. $1.9 billion in financing for the Mesa campus alone.
+A $1.9B data center that depends on cheap SRP power gave $10K+ to pick the board and council.

 $10,000+